jmur4saki/first-linux-vm/README.md

 - Using aliases to personalize and optimize terminal commands.
 - Basic administration and interaction with a Linux environment integrated into Windows through WSL.

+## 📸 Screenshots and Evidence
+All screenshots are included in the [documentation.pdf](https://github.com/jmur4saki/first-linux-vm/blob/main/documentation.pdf)

 ---

 > 🔥 **Repository Description:**